 Customer Service: 800-755-5801

-The SMU 403(b) Retirement Plan is a valuable employee benefit and one of the most powerful ways to build your retirement savings.
-The plan is designed to help you actively save and invest in your retirement, and it is important to understand how the plan works so that you can reach your retirement income goals.
+The SMU 403(b) Retirement Plan is a valuable benefit and one of the most powerful ways to build your retirement savings.
+It is important to understand how the plan works so that you can reach your retirement income goals.

 - Participation is required as a condition of employment for full-time employees age 36 or older.